Astra vs Deadlock matchup in Valorant

 Understanding how Controller abilities interact with Sentinel counterplay is essential for maximizing your agent's potential.
 Astra's Controller toolkit may excel at certain aspects while Deadlock's Sentinel kit counters others.
 The Deadlock advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Astra has favorable matchups against 5 agents and unfavorable matchups against 14 agents in Valorant.
-Astra's strongest matchup is against Iso with a 75.0% win rate.
-The most challenging matchup is Killjoy at 33.3% win rate.
+Astra has favorable matchups against 13 agents and unfavorable matchups against 12 agents in Valorant.
+Astra's strongest matchup is against Harbor with a 80.0% win rate.
+The most challenging matchup is Raze at 14.3% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent